VIN-y/MissChanger/README.md

 ### v2

-- [ ] Support for additional toolheads
+- [ ] Support for additional tool-heads

 - [ ] Support for different type of probe